-Accredited Nursing Schools in Maryland – Information & Rankings for 2020
+10 Best Nursing Schools in Maryland – 2023 Rankings

 Under a state Medicaid waiver, Maryland hospitals have been mandated to move patients to other facilities such as skilled nursing facilities, ambulatory care centers and these patients’ own homes.
 This has led to an increased demand for services, which has led to a nursing shortage in these areas.
 Hospitals in the Old Line State have been hard hit by the nursing crunch, too.
 By 2025, Maryland is going to need an additional 10,000 nurses.
 Aging Baby Boomers and the impending retirement of a sizable portion of Maryland’s current nursing workforce have both contributed to this looming crisis.
 Graduates of accredited nursing schools in Maryland should see a high demand for their skills.